 Austria celebrates a national day; in 1955 the country adopted a stance of permanent neutrality.
 A landlocked country in Europe, Austria is slightly smaller than the state of Maine, and Vienna is the capital.
+Not quite nine million people live in Austria.
 Machinery production and tourism are major sources of income.
-Over eight million people live in Austria.
+Older children can learn more at: Austria.

 Bosphorus Bridge was opened in 1973.
 The bridge spans the Bosphorus Strait and connects Asia and Europe.
 Almost a mile long, the suspension bridge was the scene of a brief tennis match between Venus Williams and Ipeko, a Turkish tennis player.